Aventus-Network-Services/aventus-dapp-proposals/README.md

 * An Aventus team member will review every submitted proposal and approve/reject it based on its adherence to the [Aventus DApp Proposal Standard](#aventus-dapp-proposal-standard).

 * Once it is approved, the proposal will be added to the [Aventus DApp Proposal Competition Voting Form](https://docs.google.com/forms/d/1DVdtzHpfoCoem6iRSz67Br3Cews1kTC5dnhzLbJlEx8), where individuals can vote on their choice for the top 3 DApp ideas.
-The vote outcomes can be found [here, in the Aventus Protocol DApp Competition Voting Results spreadsheet](https://docs.google.com/spreadsheets/d/1gCPelLkVouzpLqZCMZRif1MWYHM75kAHb7VXo-qEBtg/edit?usp=sharing).
+The vote outcomes can be found if you click *view past responses* in the form.

 * On 3 September, the 6 proposals with the highest number of votes will be selected and put through to the competition's [judging panel](#meet-the-judges).
 The judges will then select the winner (AVT prize of ~$10,000 at initial valuation), the runner-up (AVT prize of ~$4,000 at initial valuation), and third place (AVT prize of ~$1,000 at initial valuation).